perwestin/docs/contents/docs/tutorials/accounts.md

 - forwardAvailable
 - nonInvoiced

-### Purpose code (purposeCode)
+### Purpose code

-Values from ISO 20022 External Code List ExternalCodeSets_1Q2018 June 2018.
+`purposeCode` values for transactions can be found in the ISO 20022 External Code List ExternalCodeSets_1Q2018 June 2018.